-- objects: the current object (a) only (to color all objects, use a.) - graphic representation: all except ribbon.
-To color ribbon specify use color ribbon - color: the default coloring (atoms by atom type, which can be changed in the icm.clr file; ribbon by secondary structure)
+- objects: the current object ( a\ ) only (to color all objects, use a\\ . ) - graphic representation: wire .
+To color cpk, xstick, ball, etc., specify them explicitly - color: the default coloring (atoms by atom type, which can be changed in the icm.clr file; ribbon by secondary structure )